 - Analyze false positive patterns

-- Adjust thresholds (e.g. 10 failed logins → 50 failed logins if legacy apps are noisy)
+- Adjust the thresholds (e.g., 10 failed logins → 50 if legacy apps generate a lot of false positives)

-Problem: SOC does not master KQL.
-Incidents not effectively investigated, MTTR (Mean Time To Respond) x3.
+Problem: The SOC does not have a handle on KQL.
+Incidents are not being properly investigated, and MTTR (Mean Time To Respond) has tripled.

 - SC-200 certification (Microsoft Security Operations Analyst)

-Alternative : externaliser SOC (Managed Sentinel).
-Coût : 5-15k€/mois selon SLA.
+Alternative : externaliser le SOC (Managed Sentinel).
+Coût : 5-15k€/mois selon le SLA.
 Pertinent si <3 FTE SOC internes.

-Microsoft Sentinel is neither marketing's miracle cloud-economy SIEM, nor a pricing scam.
-It's a powerful tool for Microsoft-centric organizations with ingestion discipline.
+Microsoft Sentinel is neither the budget-friendly cloud SIEM that marketing hype promises, nor a pricing scam.
+It is a powerful tool for Microsoft-centric organizations that prioritize data ingestion discipline.

 Sentinel makes sense if: